- What is a Coverdell ESA? (formerly known as an Education IRA)

 Following are some qualified education expenses.
 For more information, please visit the IRS website.

 Qualified Education Expenses

 - Books, supplies, and equipment

 - Special needs services for a special needs beneficiary

 - Supplementary items and services (including extended day programs)

 The deadline to open and fund a Coverdell ESA is April 15th for any tax year.

 Any bank, mutual fund company, or other financial institution that serves traditional IRAs is capable of serving as custodian of an ESA.
 Your cash contribution can be invested through the sponsoring institution--stocks, bonds, mutual funds, certificates of deposits, etc. There is no limit to the number of ESAs that can be established for any one child as long as the total contributions do not exceed $2,000 per year.
-If more than $2,000 is contributed in total, then the excess is subject to a 6% excise tax penalty.
+If more than $2,000 is contributed to the education IRA in total, then the excess is subject to a 6% excise tax penalty.
 You can eliminate this penalty by withdrawing the excess amount before May 31st of the following year, otherwise it will be subject to penalties in subsequent years.